brittani-ericksen/SquadMate-Frontend/README.md

 - [ ] Random Picture Display of the Events, Teams or Individual players.
 - [ ] Ability to give message alerts to parents if a telephone number or signed off form is incomplete.

-## Credits To The Builders
+## Capstone Project Credits To The Builders
-- Front-End, LOGO-Design and WireFrame Layout and Full Web Site color-styling by Brittany:
+- Front-End, LOGO-Design and WireFrame Layout and Full Web Site Coloring by Brittany:
   [GitHub](https://github.com/brittani-ericksen)

 - Full-Stack, Design-Styles and Design-Ideas by Justin: